Mattlk13/docs.review.ninja/quickstart/index.md

 To create an issue, click Issues <i class="fa fa-plus"></i>.

 You must enter a title for the issue.
 Entering a description is optional.
 To link the issue to a line number, click the line number.
 An icon <span class="octicon octicon-issue-opened text-warning"></span> appears beside the line.

+You can also tag a line of code to the issue, so you can tell more exactly where and what needs fixing.
+When collaborators looks at that pull request, they will notice the line tagged with an issue symbol.
+Once the tagged line is clicked, the corresponding issue will be opened.
+In case of several issues linking to one line, all issues involved are filtered.

 Click on other issues to view them, add comments, or close the issues.
 The corresponding GitHub issue will also be closed.